angarsky/diveintopython/learn/statements/match.md

+> [!NOTE]
+> Read this tutorial on the website: https://diveintopython.org/learn/statements/match

 Switch statements are a popular feature in many programming languages, allowing developers to cleanly and efficiently handle multiple conditional cases.
 However, Python does not include a built-in switch statement.
 In this article, we will explore several ways to implement switch-like functionality in Python, using various techniques and libraries.
 Whether you're a seasoned developer or just starting out, this guide will provide valuable insights into this important programming concept.

 ## Match Statement